 Green or Air-Dried

-A green, freshly sawn, and cut lumber, the thickness in the inspection area should be 2 inches of 8/4 lumber.
-However, this size will shrink as it goes from green to air-dry.
-The shrinkage cannot be the same from one lumber to another.
+For green, freshly sawn lumber, the inspection area should have a thickness of 2 inches for 8/4 lumber.
+However, keep in mind that this size will shrink as it goes from green to air-dry.
+It’s important to note that the shrinkage may vary between different types of lumber.

 Kiln-Dried Rough